ladenedge/jira-precommit/README.md

 issue keys (eg. 'ABC-123') and validates the state of those issues using [Atlassian's SDK](http://www.nuget.org/packages/Atlassian.SDK).

+A return value of 0 indicates the issue was found in JIRA, and that it was in an 'open' state (see Configuration, below).
+Otherwise the application will have a return value greater than 0.

 == Configuration

 jira-precommit requires some brief configuration in its